Marco Andretti: ARCA Menards Series

 In 2024, it was revealed that Andretti would participate in the pre-season test at Daytona International Speedway for the ARCA Menards Series, driving for McGowan Motorsports with Cook Racing Technologies.
 Shortly thereafter, it was revealed that Andretti would run up to fourteen races driving the No. 17 Chevrolet for CRT across the main ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

 Personal life

-Off the track, Marco spends his time in Nazareth, Pennsylvania, having purchased his childhood home from his father, Michael, for $2 million.
+Off the track, Andretti spends his time in Nazareth, Pennsylvania, having purchased his childhood home from his father, Michael, for $2 million.

-In September 2017, after the conclusion of the 2017 IndyCar Series, Marco married his long-time girlfriend, model Marta Krupa, sister of model and former Real Housewives of Miami star Joanna Krupa.
+In September 2017, after the conclusion of the 2017 IndyCar Series, Andretti married his long-time girlfriend, model Marta Krupa, sister of model and former Real Housewives of Miami star Joanna Krupa.
 On December 11, 2021, Andretti announced on Instagram that he and Krupa were "parting ways in a very friendly way."
 Andretti became a father to a baby girl Miura on the 17th of September 2024.

+In May 2025, Andretti presented a plan to convert his grandparents' house in Bethlehem, Pennsylvania into a multi-unit development.
+Despite neighbors' protestations, the plan was approved by the city's planning commission.